 Ultimately, how do you hope to see the system used in the future, now that it’s been released to the public?

 I’d like to see Whale Safe adopted elsewhere.
 The system builds on a really great program that was first developed by NOAA here on the East Coast and takes it one step further.
 Whale Safe is allowed to report on the good and the bad; which shipping companies are doing well and cooperating with the voluntary speed reductions, and which are not.

-My colleagues in Canada have already been using this same passive acoustic technology, and the Canadian government has opted to close down fishing areas and slow ships down in shipping lanes based on triggers from gliders equipped with our WHOI-developed technology.
+My colleagues in Canada have already been using this same passive acoustic technology, and the Canadian government has opted to close off fishing areas and slow ships down in shipping lanes based on triggers from gliders equipped with our WHOI-developed technology.
 It would be great to have a coast-wide system whereby we monitor for North Atlantic right whales throughout their range.
 I personally don’t want to live in a world where animals are going extinct because of the things that we do in the ocean.